COMSYS/purchase-inquiries/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-If you are planning to integrate parts of our work into a commercial product and do not want to disclose your source code, please contact us for other licensing options via email at REDACTED.
+If you are planning to integrate parts of our work into a commercial product and do not want to disclose your source code, please contact us for other licensing options via email at pennekamp (at) comsys (dot) rwth-aachen (dot) de

 ---